ozzyonfire/shopify-next-app/README.md

 ## Deployment

+You can deploy this app to a hosting service of your choice.
+Here is the basic setup for deploying to Vercel:

+- Create you Shopify App in the Shopify Partners Dashboard
+- Create your project on Vercel and add the environment variables from your Shopify App
+  - `SHOPIFY_API_KEY`
+  - `SHOPIFY_API_SECRET`
+  - `SCOPES`
+  - `HOST`
+  - Any database connection strings
+- Setup your Shopify App to have the same `/auth/callback` and `/auth` routes as your Vercel deployment (with your hostname)

 ### Application Storage

 This template uses Prisma to store and manage sessions.
 For more information on how to set up Prisma, see the [Prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-typescript-postgres).